fabric8io/elasticsearch-cloud-kubernetes/README.md

 This will mount the service account token at `/var/run/secrets/kubernetes.io/servicaccount/token` & will be automatically read by the fabric8 kubernetes client when the request is made to the API server.

+There are also a number of different environment variables that you may find useful:

+. `KUBERNETES_TRUST_CERT=false`: disable certificate validation.
+Set to true to trust the Kubernetes API server certificate.
+. `KUBECONFIG`: path to a standard Kubernetes config file to use for authentication configuration.

 # Kubernetes example